lilipads/CS294-112-reinforcement_learning_project_solutions/hw2/README.md

 ![learned](img/learned.gif)

 Adding reward-to-go and normalization progressively improves the performance of the model as reflected by the larger average reward.
 Notice also how the variance shrinks too.
+In this simple task, using the neural network to predict reward (nn_baseline) is actually worse than simply using the average of the reward as the baseline (normalize).

 ![compare_features](img/compare_features.png)